-Revenue from contracts with customers comprises sale of goods (educational robots).
+Revenue from contracts with customers comprises sale of smart classrooms and educational robots.
 Revenue from the sale of goods is recognised when a group entity sells a good to the customer.
 Revenue from the sale of goods is recognised at the point in time when control of the goods is transferred to the customer, which generally takes place on delivery.